-Asya Bergal works as a researcher at AI Impacts and occasionally writes for the AI Alignment Newsletter.
-Previously, she worked as a trader and software engineer for Alameda Research, as a Fall Research Analyst at Open Philanthropy, and as a research fellow at the Centre for the Governance of AI at the Future of Humanity Institute (FHI).
-She has a BA in Computer Science from MIT.
+Asya Bergal works as a Program Associate at Open Philanthropy.
+Previously, she worked as a researcher at AI Impacts and as a trader and software engineer for Alameda Research, She's also written for the AI alignment newsletter and been a research fellow at the Centre for the Governance of AI at the Future of Humanity Institute (FHI).
+She has a BA in Computer Science and Engineering from MIT.

 Adam Gleave, Centre for Human-Compatible AI

 Adam Gleave is an AI PhD candidate at UC Berkeley, working on technical AI safety with the Center for Human-Compatible AI (CHAI).
 His research focuses on improving the evaluation of deep reinforcement learning systems.
 Adam previously worked as a quantitative trader.
 He has been researching and donating to effective charities since 2014, including making several grants as part of the 2017 donor lottery.

 Adam studied Computer Science at the University of Cambridge, where he led the 80,000 Hours: Cambridge group.